Depeche Mode: Formation (1977–1980)

+Speak & Spell and Clarke's departure (1980–1981)

 The band made their recording debut in late 1980 for the Some Bizzare Album (released in 1981) with the song "Photographic", later re-recorded for their debut album Speak & Spell.

 The band made a demo tape but, instead of mailing the tape to record labels, they would go in and personally deliver it.
 They would demand the labels play it; according to Dave Gahan, "most of them would tell us to fuck off.
 They'd say 'leave the tape with us' and we'd say 'it's our only one'.
 Then we'd say goodbye and go somewhere else."

 According to Gahan, prior to securing their record contract, they were receiving offers from all the major labels.
 Phonogram offered them "money you could never have imagined and all sorts of crazy things like clothes allowances".

 While playing a live gig at the Bridge House in Canning Town, the band was approached by Daniel Miller, an electronic producer and founder of Mute Records, who was interested in their recording a single for his burgeoning label.
 The result of this verbal contract was their first single, "Dreaming of Me", recorded in December 1980 and released in February 1981.
 It reached number 57 in the UK charts.
 Encouraged by this, the band recorded their second single, "New Life", which climbed to number 11 in the UK charts and got them an appearance on Top of the Pops.
 The band went to London by train, carrying their synthesisers all the way to the BBC studios.

 The band's next single was "Just Can't Get Enough".
 The synth-pop single became the band's first UK top ten hit.
 The video is the only one to feature Vince Clarke.
 Depeche Mode's debut album, Speak & Spell, was released in October 1981 and peaked at number ten on the UK album charts.
 Critical reviews were mixed; Melody Maker described it as a "great album … one they had to make to conquer fresh audiences and please the fans who just can't get enough", while Rolling Stone was more critical, calling the album "PG-rated fluff".